 (i) Corporate Members.

-5.1 During your Membership you will be invited to Member events as outlined in the annual event schedule, or as otherwise announced by Advisory Board Centre from time to time.
+5.1 During your Membership you will be invited to Member events as outlined in the event schedule, or as otherwise announced by Advisory Board Centre from time to time.

 5.2 During your Membership you will be entitled to receive the Advisory Board Centre Membership Services that relate to your Membership Type.

 5.3 Membership is a personal right and is not transferable.

 6.1 Advisory Board Centre may publish policies about any aspect of one or more Membership types or classifications, and each affected Member must comply with the requirements of any such policy, unless Advisory Board Centre has otherwise agreed in writing with a particular Member.
 For clarity, if Advisory Board Centre varies the requirements of a policy with a particular Member, such variation does not apply to any other Member.